 (g) Seventh priority to hydrocarbon production from outside the Contract Area that is owned one hundred percent (100%) by a third party.

-Any hydrocarbon production processing and handling capacity offered to parties under (d), (e), (f), and (g) of this Article 14.4 shall be processed and handled under a “Facilities Use and Production Handling Agreement” unanimously agreed to by the Participating Parties in the Execution AFE for that Development System and, if applicable, the Participating Parties in any additional Facilities which are to be used for the processing or handling of those hydrocarbons.
+Any hydrocarbon production processing and handling capacity offered to parties under (d), (e), (f), and (g) of this Article 14.4 shall be processed and handled under a “Production Handling Agreement” unanimously agreed to by the Participating Parties in the Execution AFE for that Development System and, if applicable, the Participating Parties in any additional Facilities which are to be used for the processing or handling of those hydrocarbons.

 Approval of Additional Facilities

 This Article 14.5 shall only apply to Facilities that were not included in an approved Development Plan and are to be utilized for Hydrocarbon production.
 Any Participating Party in an Execution AFE for a Development System may propose the installation of additional Facilities beyond those specified in the Development Plan associated with that Development System by giving notice to the other Participating Parties (along with an associated AFE), together with information adequate to describe the proposed Facilities.
 Except as provided in Article 15.2 (Facilities to Take In Kind), the installation of additional Facilities beyond the scope of a Development Plan requires the approval by Vote of the Participating Parties in the Execution AFE (and all supplemental AFEs) for the Development System that is to receive the additional Facilities.
 Upon approval of such a proposal, the Operator shall proceed to install the additional Facilities, provided that, in the judgment of the Operator, the additional Facilities do not interfere with continuing operations on the Contract Area and there is sufficient deck space and buoyancy available to support the proposed additional Facilities.
 A Non-Participating Party in a proposal for additional Facilities shall be subject to Article 16.5.5 (Non-Consent Subsequent Production System and Additional Facilities).
-If the Facilities proposal is for a disposal well, that Facilities proposal shall contain the same information provided in a Development Well proposal.
+If the additional Facilities proposal is for a disposal well, that additional Facilities proposal shall contain the same information provided in a Development Well proposal.

 Expansion or Modification of Existing Production System